-LCD Mode: This setting lets you invert the colours of the display.

-Upside Down: Displays the screen so that the top of the display is nearest the buttons.
-This is sometimes useful when carrying the player in a pocket for easy access to the headphone socket.

-Scrolling This feature controls how text will scroll in Rockbox.
-You can configure the following parameters:

-Scroll Speed: Sets how many times per second the automatic horizontal scrolling text will move a step.

-Scroll Start Delay: Controls how many milliseconds Rockbox should wait before a new text begins automatically scrolling.

-Scroll Step Size: Defines the number of pixels the text should move for each step, as used by the Scroll Speed setting.

-Bidirectional Scroll Limit: Rockbox has two different automatic horizontal scrolling methods: 1) always scrolling the text to the left until the line has ended and then beginning again at the start, and 2) moving to the left until you can read the end of the line and then scrolling right until you see the beginning again.
+- LCD Mode.
+This setting lets you invert the colours of the display. - Upside Down.
+Displays the screen so that the top of the display is nearest the buttons.
+This is sometimes useful when carrying the player in a pocket for easy access to the headphone socket. - Scrolling.
+This feature controls how text will scroll in Rockbox.
+You can configure the following parameters: - Scroll Speed.
+Sets how many times per second the automatic horizontal scrolling text will move a step. - Scroll Start Delay.
+Controls how many milliseconds Rockbox should wait before a new text begins automatically scrolling. - Scroll Step Size.
+Defines the number of pixels the text should move for each step, as used by the Scroll Speed setting. - Bidirectional Scroll Limit.
+Rockbox has two different automatic horizontal scrolling methods: 1) always scrolling the text to the left until the line has ended and then beginning again at the start, and 2) moving to the left until you can read the end of the line and then scrolling right until you see the beginning again.
 Rockbox chooses which method it should use depending of how much it has to scroll to the left.
-This setting lets you tell Rockbox where that limit is, expressed in percentage of the line length.

-Screen Scrolls Out of View: Screens can be manually scrolled horizontally by pressing On+Right/Left .
-Setting this option to YES will keep the list entries at their fixed positions and allow them to be scrolled out of view, whereas No will only scroll those entries which surpass the right margin.

-Screen Scroll Step Size: Defines the number of pixels the horizontal manual screen scroll should move for each step.

-Paged Scrolling: When set to YES scrolling vertically on pages that surpass the screen size will page up/down instead of simply changing lines.
-This can be useful on slow displays.
+This setting lets you tell Rockbox where that limit is, expressed in percentage of the line length. - Screen Scrolls Out of View.
+Screens can be manually scrolled horizontally by pressing On+Right/Left.
+Setting this option to YES will keep the list entries at their fixed positions and allow them to be scrolled out of view, whereas No will only scroll those entries which surpass the right margin. - Screen Scroll Step Size.
+Defines the number of pixels the horizontal manual screen scroll should move for each step. - Paged Scrolling.
+When set to YES scrolling vertically on pages that surpass the screen size will page up/down instead of simply changing lines.
+This can be useful on slow displays. - List Acceleration Start Delay.
+This setting enables the acceleration of scroll speed in lists when holding Up or Down.
+When set to OFF the acceleration is disabled.
+When any other value is set the acceleration will start to accelerate after holding Up or Down for the chosen time (in seconds). - List Acceleration Speed.
+This setting controls how fast the scroll speed accelerates.
+The scroll speed will increase every N seconds.
+For example, selecting SPEED UP EVERY 3s will increase the scroll speed every 3 seconds while Up or Down is held.

-Status/Scrollbar: Settings related to on screen status display and the scrollbar.

-Scroll Bar: Enables or disables the scroll bar at the left.

-Status Bar: Enables or disables the status bar at the upper side.

-Button Bar: Enables or disables the button bar prompts for the "F"-keys at the bottom of the screen.

-Volume Display: Controls whether the volume is displayed as a graphic or a numeric value on the Status Bar.
-If you select a numeric display, volume is displayed in decibels.
-See section 6.1 (page 45) for more on the volume setting.

-Battery Display: Controls whether the battery charge status is displayed as a graphic or numerical percentage value on the Status Bar.

-Peak Meter: The peak meter can be configured with a number of parameters.
+Peak Meter.
+The peak meter can be configured with a number of parameters.